sergeivisotsky/REST/README.md

 }
 ```

-Starting from Spring 5.xx annotation `@RestController` appeared which include `@ResponseBody ` by default so that it is not required to write it.
+Starting from Spring 5.xx annotation `@RestController` appeared which includes `@ResponseBody ` by default so that it is not required to write it.

 #### Spring 5.xx
 ```java